zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 Blades can be arranged in a one-to-many relationship, or a summary-detail relationship.
 This arrangement can use grids to display information from `QueryCache`-`EntityCache` cache objects as parent-child blades.
 The extension retrieves data from the server and displays it across multiple blades, and the data is shared across the parent blade and the child blades.

 In this example, the information to display in the parent blade is a list of websites.
+The master view uses the `QueryCache` to load all of the data at once, as  specified in [#the-master-view](#the-master-view).

-When the user activates a website, a child blade is opened, and displays detailed information about the activated website.
+When the user activates a website on the master view, a child blade is opened, and displays detailed information about the activated website as specified in [#the-detail-view](#the-detail-view).
 The child blade is also dependent on the parent blade for specific resources.

 The `QueryCache` caches a list of items as specified in [portalfx-data-caching.md#the-querycache](portalfx-data-caching.md#the-querycache).
 The `EntityCache` caches a single item, as specified in [portalfx-data-caching.md#the-entitycache](portalfx-data-caching.md#the-entitycache).